 While I don’t believe in prescriptions for living, I advocate for calm.
 For quiet spaces that open your heart and free your mind.
 One of my best investments in comfort is the rocking chair on our porch that sits facing east for the new day.
-Most mornings I step outside to a black sky and sit with the last bit of night.
-I’m wrapped in fleece from head to toe in a big furry robe and old shearling slippers.
-With coffee in hand, I rock and sip as the stars fade into the morning light.
-It’s a setting for being mindful, for meditation.
+Most mornings I step outside to an ebony sky.
+The last few stars are yawning.
+I’m mummy-wrapped in fleece from head to toe with a furry fuschia robe and old ankle-high shearling slippers.
+With coffee in hand, I rock and sip as the stars fade and the morning light floods the sky.
+It’s a setting for being mindful and for meditation.

-With a hint of the new day backyard birds begin their songs.
-Some smooth, some brittle, their collective noise is like an orchestra tuning up.
-The chorus continues until the sky turns blue and the sun peeks thru the tall pines in my neighbor’s yard.
-A new sound emerges.
-It’s a low rumble from the first wave of cars in the street beyond our little forest.
+With a hint of the new day backyard birds sing.
+Some smooth, some brittle, their collective noise like an orchestra tuning.
+The curious chorus continues until the sky turns blue and the sun ascends tall pines in my neighbor’s yard.
+Then a new sound emerges.
+It’s the low rumble from the first wave of cars beyond our little forest.
 Its soothing like the white noise from a conch shell.
 I rock until peace is in my pores.

-Sometimes my dogs Lance and Clarissa napped at my feet.
-I rocked in sync with their sleepy breath.
-Clarissa died this summer, but I have a clear memory of her flat-out on the porch, resting on my right.
+Sometimes our dogs Lance and Clarissa nap at my feet.
+I rock in sync with their sleepy breath.
+Clarissa died recently, but I have a clear memory of her flat-out on the porch, resting on my right.
 With a quiet mind my soul absorbs the richness in soulful moments, the nourishment.
 My wish for anyone who gets anxious or lives with a mental illness is a quiet space.
 It’s as healing as anything but so hard to craft.
 Consider creating one as a holiday gift to yourself.
 Merry, merry! xoxo, Maureen